nathonfowlie/education.aws.developer_associate/_pages/rds.md

 - IAM policies help control who can manage the RDS.
 - Traditional username/password to login to the database.
 - IAM-based authentication for MySQL and PostgreSQL.
+Not supported by Oracle.

 ### IAM Authentication